 Laser radiation is quite simply light energy, just as ordinary light bulb produces electromagnetic radiation (light energy).
 Visible light is an electromagnetic wave ranging from around 390 nanometers in length (Violet) to around 700 nanometers (Deep Red).

 Visible light is a relatively small section of the electromagnetic spectrum with tv, am and fm radio and even sound waves being an example of longer wavelength waves, and Ultraviolet and X-Rays being an example of shorter wavelength waves.

 The difference is that laser light is coherent.
-Coherent means that all waves have and are at the same wavelength / frequency, which gives it certain properties vs standard incoherent light, such as the ability to be tightly focused and a noticeable purity and intensity of colour.
+Coherent means that all waves have and are at the same wavelength / frequency, aligned and in-phase, which gives it special properties over standard incoherent light, such as the ability to be tightly focused and a noticeable purity and intensity of colour.

 Just like looking at the sun, looking directly into a laser can damage eyesight when intense enough.
-When setting up and evaluating a laser show for safety, we ensure all high powered beams are safely overhead and out of reach, they are 100% safe.
-There is even a technique called audience scanning where laser effects can safely enter the audience, however this requires that some very strict requirements be met and is limited to very low intensity levels.
+When setting up and evaluating a laser show for safety, we ensure all high powered beams are safely overhead and out of reach, where they are 100% safe.
+Audience scanning is a technique of de-focusing the lasers when low / mid powered beams can safely envelop the audience.
+While it requires special hardware, numerous measurements and very strict planning, it can be a breathtakingly beautiful effect.

 Our pricing is competitive, please call or email for a quote